-This article is not about shooting arrows like Robin Hood.
+This article is not about how to shoot a bow like Robin Hood.
 It is simply about the steps to picking up a bow and sending an arrow down range.
 More so than any other type of marksmanship, archery requires a ridiculous amount of practice.
-If you want to be good, you have to put in the hours at the range.
-You also have to consider the gear, which is why looking for the best bow sight for your needs might be a good idea.

 The elbow on your non-dominant arm should be almost locked.
 Your forearm needs to be straight, but for some people a locked elbow means a painful slap with the bow string.
 For these people, you may need to slightly bend your elbow to keep it from interfering with the string movement.